 As you become acquainted with cooking with gluten-free flours, you'll get better at gauging what's possible and what's not.
 And there are a great many pre-packaged baking mixes that take all the guesswork out of making these substitutions.

 On the bright side, one of the major pitfalls with wheat flour, particularly with tender baked goods like pie crust, soft cakes, and quick breads, is that overworking the dough or batter will cause the final product to be too tough.
-And with gluten-free flours, it's simply not possible to overwork the dough or batter, since there is no gluten in it to overwork.
+And with gluten-free flours, it's simply not possible to overwork the dough, crust, or batter, since there is no gluten in it to overwork.

 Flour Is Also a Thickener